Krypton (comics): The Last Days of Krypton

 Novelist Kevin J. Anderson presents approximately the last Earth year before Krypton's destruction in the 2007 novel The Last Days of Krypton.
 Jor-El, Lara, Zod, and Zor-El are the primary point-of-view characters.
 Following Brainiac's abduction of Kandor, Zod attempts to seize power, eventually leading to a civil war.
 Here Jor-El manages to avert several disasters threatening Krypton before an attempt to destroy the Phantom Zone by several reactionary council members who Zod had previously imprisoned there destabilizes Krypton's core and destroys the planet.
 In addition to Kal-El's rocket and the forcefield surrounding Argo City, a third avenue for escaping the planet is represented by hordes of engineers who do believe Jor-El's warning and attempt to build several space arks to escape the planet.
-Tragically, they are unable to complete the ships fast enough.
+Ultimately, they are unable to complete the ships fast enough.
 In the novel, Kryptonopolis is built over the ruins of Xan City.